fitzgeraldja/dsbmm-bp/README.rst

 Model dynamic networks with metadata using dynamic SBMs, with parameters inferred through belief propagation.

-To implement purely in Python, with relatively high performance and parallelisation through use of Numba_.
+Implemented purely in Python, with relatively high performance and parallelisation through use of Numba_.
+PyPI package to follow shortly!

 .. _Numba: https://numba.pydata.org/